Listen audio version

 What is VAT?

 VAT means Value-Added Tax.
 VAT is a type of indirect tax or consumption tax.
-VAT is called an indirect tax because it is indirectly paid by the end customer when they are procuring the goods or services from manufacturers or retailers.
+VAT is called an indirect tax because it is indirectly paid by the end customer when procuring goods or services from manufacturers or retailers.
 VAT is levied at various phases of production or distribution.
-VAT is called a Value Added tax because it is a tax that is levied on the value being added to the goods or services at each stage in production or distribution.

-VAT rates are different for different goods and services.
 Again, the rates may differ from one State to another.
-VAT applies to all the goods and services whether they are developed in India or sourced from outside.
+VAT applies to all goods and services, whether developed in India or sourced from outside.

-VAT registration is compulsory depending on the threshold load and other factors.
-Non-registration under VAT is an offense under the law and certain fines or sanctions can be imposed by the governmental authorities.
+VAT registration is compulsory, depending on the threshold load and other factors.
+Non-registration under VAT is an offense under the law, and governmental authorities can impose certain fines or sanctions.

-The Value Added Tax Act (2005) and associated VAT rules in India specify the applicable rates.
-VAT is payable to the government on specified dates (usually monthly) as per the rules in force and certain returns may also need to be filed.
+VAT is payable to the government on specified dates (monthly) as per the rules in force, and certain returns may also need to be filed.

 What is CST?

 CST means Central Sales Tax.
 CST is an indirect tax.
 CST is a type of tax being levied on interstate sales.
-Although CST is applicable on interstate sales, the State Government has the power to levy CST on sales conducted within the State as well.
+Although CST applies to interstate sales, the State Government can also set CST on sales conducted within the State.

-CST applies to all goods and services whether they are developed in India or procured from outside.
-CST collected is payable on due dates (usually monthly) and certain returns need to be filed.
-However, CST comes with many exemptions and concessions and hence many goods may be exempt from the applicability of CST.
+CST applies to all goods and services, whether developed in India or procured from outside.
+CST collected is payable on due dates (monthly), and certain returns must be filed.

-CST has been in prevalence in India for a long time.
-However, CST is fraught with multiple problems such as cascading effect (double taxation), and the possibility of tax evasion.
+CST has been prevalent in India for a long time.
+However, CST is fraught with multiple problems such as cascading effect (double taxation) and the possibility of tax evasion.

 Main Differences Between VAT and CST